Last updated on January 28, 2022 - My Free Marketing newsletter 👀

 So, how do you go about setting targets for your sources?

-CTR and Conversion % is a little harder to gauge.
+CTR and Conversion % are a little harder to gauge.
 Not all publications will share CTR’s and Conversion %’s for previous advertisers publicly.
 The point is not about CTR / Conversion but what OUTCOME you expect to get from the source., so you may have to search for some case studies and read up about other’s experiences with each publication you’re targeting.

 When setting your targets, the trick is to use your BEST GUESS; it doesn't have to be an exact science.
 It’s all to help you PRIORITIZE your marketing activities.